Home Forums General Discussion & Questions General Discussion & Questions Beogram motor bearings issue

 BRONZE Member

 Thank you for that advice Martin.
 That is information way beyond my knowledge and it seems lubricating the bearings may be of limited benefit.
-May I ask please if I should order Beoparts “Motor bearings set for Beogram & Beocenter motor with 3mm spindle and one collared bearing” for both types 1203 and 2000/5244?
+May I ask please if I should order Beoparts (now: Danish Sound Parts) “Motor bearings set for Beogram & Beocenter motor with 3mm spindle and one collared bearing” for both types 1203 and 2000/5244?
 It may be that I need to first take apart the two motors to check whether or not they each<!–more–> require one collared bearing.

 Thank you,